randruc/Lazuli/doc/kernel/about_documentation.rst

 * **man**: The man page output is used in the Lazuli Docker image.
   Any developer using the development environment Docker image can type ``man Lazuli`` to read the exact complete documentation you are now reading.
-  Thenks to Doxygen, the user can also use ``man`` to obtain the documentation about any function or symbol used in the project.
+  Thanks to Doxygen, the user can also use ``man`` to obtain the documentation about any function or symbol used in the project.

 Sphinx and reStructuredText